pkg/term/README.md

 ``` go
 func (t *Term) Close() error
 ```
-Close releases any associated resources.
+Close closes the device and releases any associated resources.